School Procedures

 Students should be dressed for cold weather with items like coats, sweaters, boots, hats, scarves, and gloves.
 Label these items to prevent loss.
 Students are expected to go outside daily for fresh air and exercise, except in specific cases listed below.

-Morning indoor lineup in gym: Significant rainfall or snowfall, temperature below 20 degrees.
+Morning indoor lineup in gym: Significant rainfall or snowfall, temperature of 20 degrees or below.

-Indoor Recess: Significant rainfall or snowfall, temperature below 20 degrees.
+Indoor Recess: Significant rainfall or snowfall, temperature of 20 degrees or below.

 Air Quality Indoor Recess PM2.5 level is between 35.5 – 55.4 ug/m3, sensitive students and students with respiratory symptoms will remain indoors for recess and PE classes.
 PM2.5 level is above 55.5 ug/m3, all students will remain indoors for recess and PE classes.